 Step 4: Punch two holes into each end of the denim waistband.
 When the waistband is folded in half, these holes should match up.

 Then punch two holes into each end of the leather strip.
 These holes should correspond to the holes in the denim so that when the leather strip is folded over the end of the denim waistband, all the holes match up.

 Step 5: Next, pass the leather strip through the D-ring clasp and fold it over the ends of the folded waistband.
 Then, use two Chicago screws to hold the leather strip in place.

 Check out this post for more ideas and tips on painting denim.

 These fabric key fobs were so easy to make I made four in total, one for all the boys in my family.
 As I mentioned at the beginning, you could incorporate the jeans label onto the key fob to add character.

-I stenciled the initials onto the denim, however, if you have more patience and time then embroidering the initial onto the fabric would look even better.
-I have embroidered letters onto denim pockets before, which looked really good.
+I stencilled the initials onto the denim; however, if you have more patience and time, embroidering the initials onto the fabric would look even better.
+I have embroidered letters onto denim pockets before, which looked good.
 Next time I make these denim key fobs as a handmade gift, I will embroider the initial on them to make them that extra special.